-- Section 27.
-Section 40-1-107, MCA, is amended to read: - "40-1-107.
+1 employment, regardless of whether the location is temporary or permanent, and includes the place of business 2 or property of a third person while the employer has access to or control over the place of business or property 3 for the purpose of carrying on the employer's usual trade, business, or occupation.
+The sign must be provided by the department, distributed through insurers or directly by the department, and posted by employers in 4 5 accordance with rules adopted by the department.
+An employer who purposely or knowingly fails to post a sign 6 as provided in this subsection is subject to a \$50 fine for each citation."
+7 8 Section 27.
+Section 40-1-107.
+MCA, is amended to read: 9 "40-1-107.
 Form of application, license, marriage certificate, and consent.
-(1) The director of the department of public health and human services shall prescribe the form for an application for a marriage license, which must include the following information: - (a) name, sex, as defined in 1-1-201 [section 1], address, [social security number,] and date and place of birth of each party to the proposed marriage; - (b) if either party was previously married, the party's name and the date, place, and court in which the marriage was dissolved or declared invalid or the date and place of death of the former spouse; - (c) name and address of the parents or guardian of each party; and - 17 (d) whether the parties are related to each other and, if so, their relationship. - 18 (2) The director of the department of public health and human services shall prescribe the forms 19 for the marriage license, the marriage certificate, and the consent to marriage. - [(3) The license, certificate, or consent may not contain the social security number, and the department shall keep the number from this source confidential, except that the department may use the number in administering Title IV-D of the Social Security Act.] - (4) The information contained in the marriage license application is subject to the disclosure restrictions provided in 50-15-122(5).
+(1) The director of the 10 department of public health and human services shall prescribe the form for an application for a marriage 11 license, which must include the following information: 12 name, sex, as defined in 1-1-201 [section 1], address, [social security number,] and date and (a) 13 place of birth of each party to the proposed marriage; 14 (b) if either party was previously married, the party's name and the date, place, and court in which 15 the marriage was dissolved or declared invalid or the date and place of death of the former spouse; 16 (c) name and address of the parents or guardian of each party; and 17 (d) whether the parties are related to each other and, if so, their relationship.
+18 The director of the department of public health and human services shall prescribe the forms (2) 19 for the marriage license, the marriage certificate, and the consent to marriage.
+20 [(3) The license, certificate, or consent may not contain the social security number, and the 21 department shall keep the number from this source confidential, except that the department may use the 22 number in administering Title IV-D of the Social Security Act.]
+23 (4) The information contained in the marriage license application is subject to the disclosure 24 restrictions provided in 50-15-122(5).
 (Bracketed language terminates on occurrence of contingency--sec.
-1, Ch.
+1, 25 Ch.
 27, L. 1999.)"

-- 27 Section 28.
-Section 40-1-311, MCA, is amended to read: - 28 "40-1-311.
+26 27 SECTION 28.
+SECTION 40-1-311, MCA, IS AMENDED TO READ: 28 "40-1-311.
 Declaration of marriage without solemnization.
 (1) Persons may consummate a